holgerbrandl/kalasim/docs/userguide/docs/component.md

 If the component is [canceled](#cancel), [activated](#activate), [passivated](#passivate), [interrupted](#interrupt) or [held](#hold) the failed flag will be set as well.

-* If the component is current, always use `yield(wait())`
+!!! tip
-* Although theoretically possible it is not recommended to use wait for non current components.
+    Although theoretically possible it is not recommended to use wait for non current components.
+To so use `with(someComponent){ wait(someState) }`

 ### interrupt